8 min left

 Cross-Reference: The Accountability Triad

 Checking Your Map Against Reality is one of three categories the Workshop holds together as the accountability triad.
 The other two are Foundation → Calibrating Confidence to Evidence and Bond → Calibrating Trust to Behavior.
-The three share a structural commitment with mechanism asymmetry held inside the substrate of each discipline.
+The three share a commitment: something you hold internally has to answer to something outside you.

-The mechanism asymmetry is what the triad holds together rather than collapses.
-In the Foundation, the substrate is a single mind's belief, and the mechanism of accountability runs through your relationship to evidence in your own reasoning.
-In the Knowledge, the substrate is an analytical apparatus — a model, a framework, a report — and the mechanism runs through your willingness to revise the apparatus when the system it claims to describe contradicts it.
-In the Bond, the substrate is a relational disposition extended toward another mind, and the mechanism runs through behavior over time: trust extended conditionally, updated against demonstrated reliability, revised when reliability turns out to have been performance.
+The difference is the object being checked.
+In the Foundation, belief answers to evidence in your own reasoning.
+In the Knowledge, a model, framework, report, or category answers to the territory it claims to describe.
+In the Bond, trust answers to behavior over time: extended conditionally, updated against demonstrated reliability, revised when reliability turns out to have been performance.

-The same commitment is being made three times.
-The mechanism that makes the commitment operational differs in each, because the substrate it operates on differs.
-If you have trained one of the three, you have trained the posture; whether the posture transfers to the other two depends on whether you have worked the mechanism asymmetry on its own terms.
+The same commitment is being made three times, but it becomes usable through different checks.
+If you have trained one of the three, you have trained the posture; whether the posture transfers to the other two depends on whether you have practiced the different check on its own terms.
 The triad does not promise transfer.
-It promises that the posture has the same Range geometry across the three substrates, and that the accountability disciplines reinforce each other when held together.
+It says the disciplines reinforce each other when they are held together.

 04 // Chapter Note